herrBez/baffo/README.md

 ## Overview

-`baffo` provides a Go parser for Logstash configuration files, based on the original [Logstash Treetop grammar](https://github.com/elastic/logstash/blob/master/logstash-core/lib/logstash/config/grammar.treetop).
-It uses [pigeon](https://github.com/mna/pigeon) to generate the parser from a PEG (Parsing Expression Grammar).
+`baffo` is a CLI tool to check, lint, format, and transpile Logstash configuration files.

-This fork adds the **`transpile` command**, allowing you to convert existing Logstash pipelines into Elasticsearch ingest pipelines — no temporary files needed.
+The main highlight is the transpile command, which converts Logstash pipelines into Elasticsearch ingest pipelines while preserving as much semantic equivalence as possible.

-> ⚠️ This package is under active development.
-API stability is **not guaranteed**.

----
+## Getting Started

+You can try out the tool online at https://herrbez.github.io/baffo/.
+Simply paste your Logstash pipeline and see the conversion in action.

+For more advanced usage—such as converting multiple pipelines or integrating into your workflow—install baffo locally.

-## Install
+## Installation

 ```bash
 go install github.com/herrBez/baffo/cmd/baffo@latest
 ```

-## Name overview
+## Name

-The word `baffo` means `moustache` in Italian, chosen to clearly indicate that this project is a fork of the original Mustache.
+The word `baffo` means `mustache` in Italian, chosen to clearly indicate that this project is a fork of the original Mustache.
 The original name is inspired by the original Logstash Logo ([wooden character with an eye-catching mustache](https://www.elastic.co/de/blog/high-level-logstash-roadmap-is-published)).

-### Baffo

-`baffo` is a CLI tool to check, lint, format, and transpile Logstash configuration files.
+## Commands

-#### Transpile
+### Transpile

 The `transpile` command transpiles a Logstash Pipelines to one or more Elasticsearch Ingest Pipelines: